[Recommended Autumn Festivals: Yamagata Edition] Enjoy Yamagata's delicious autumn festivals!

 We've picked out some recommended autumn festivals from Yamagata Prefecture and would like to introduce them to you

-According to the calendar, the ``Ritshu'' of the 24 solar terms runs from August 7th to the day before the ``Risshu'' of November 7th, and if this is applied to Tohoku, it would be the end of the summer festivals held in various places in early August.
-It's autumn.
+In the calendar, the beginning of autumn, one of the 24 solar terms, runs from August 7th to the day before the beginning of winter on November 7th.
+If we apply this to the Tohoku region, autumn begins at the end of the summer festivals held in various places in early August

-The definition of "festival" on Wikipedia is "an act (ritual) of worshiping gods, Buddhas, and ancestors for the purpose of gratitude, prayer, and consolation
+The definition of "festival" as listed on Wikipediaof honoring gods, Buddhas, and ancestors for the purpose of expressing gratitude, prayer, or commemorationis "an act (ritual)

-On the other hand, there are ``music festivals'' and ``harvest festivals,'' which are different from the festivals held at shrines and other shrines, which have a long history and tradition, and these events where you can enjoy music and taste are also considered festivals in a broader sense.
+On the other hand, there are also "music festivals" and "harvest festivals" that are different from festivals at shrines and other places with history and tradition, and these events where people enjoy music and food are also considered festivals in a broad sense

 In this article, we will introduce not only festivals, but also music festivals, gourmet festivals, and other autumn festivals that are fun to visit